jb753/turbigen/doc/tutorial.rst

    @staticmethod
    def forward(So1, DPo, mdot, phi, psi, htr, etatt):
-       """Caluclate mean-line from inlet and design variables."""
+       """Calculate mean-line from inlet and design variables."""

        # Get the ideal exit state
        So2s = So1.copy()  # Duplicate the inlet state